DavidSatria29/Sentiment_Analysis_/README.md

 1. Load the dataset using Pandas.
 2. Preprocess the text data using NLTK.
 3. Train and evaluate the models (CNN, BiGRU, BERT) using the provided scripts.
+4. Integrate the model into the Django framework.
+5. Deploy the Django application to allow real-time user input and sentiment analysis.
-4. Generate insights and visualize results.
+6. Generate insights and visualize results.

 ---
 Feel free to customize the script to suit your project needs.